exef86/twitchrat/README.md

 # twitch-dashboards
-A collection of unique scripts and dashboards for Twitch streams
+A collection of unique scripts and dashboards for Twitch streams.